carlos-alonso-mongodb/graphlookup-mdb/README.md

   as: "reportingHierarchy",
 }
 ```
-* The operation also could be ran from MongoDB shell
+* The operation also could be executed from MongoDB shell

 ```js
 db.employees.aggregate( [